JujuAdams/Scribble/latest/setting-up.md

 Now you're ready to start drawing text with Scribble!
 The best way to learn is, as always, to read existing code.
 The main project file found in the repo has lots of examples and test cases for you to learn from.

-Alternatively, if you want to simplify some of your existing text drawing that you've done using native GameMaker functions, [here's a brief overview of ways Scribble makes that easier](Coming-from-Native-GM).
-There's a lot you can do with Scribble, either by using [in-line commands](Text-Formatting) or by controlling behaviour with [methods](scribble()-Methods).
+Alternatively, if you want to simplify some of your existing text drawing that you've done using native GameMaker functions, [here's a brief overview of ways Scribble makes that easier](coming-from-native-gm).
+There's a lot you can do with Scribble, either by using [in-line commands](Text-Formatting) or by controlling behaviour with [methods](scribble-methods).

 &nbsp;